The Care Act 2014

-Under the act people will be given greater control over the support they receive.
-The Act is also intended to help people make more informed decisions about their care, which can help them remain independent for longer.
+Under the act people are given greater control over the support they receive.
+The Act is also intended to help people make informed decisions about their care, which can help them remain independent for longer.

-- Watch a video that summarises the key points of the Care Act (external link) - this has been put together by Skill for Care (external link)
+Watch a video that summarises the key points of the Care Act - this has been put together by Skill for Care (external link):

 The Act brings together best practice and places a number of new duties on councils.
-Some of these changes came into effect in April 2015 and others will come into effect in April 2020.
+Most of these changes came into effect in April 2015.

 Below is a summary of the major changes:

 - Providing information and advice about care and support services to help people make the best choices

 - Offering support for self-funders in assessing, planning and managing their care